 See all problems of the 2006 Volkswagen Jetta.

 Car has had issues 4k on.
 Car would accelerate on its own from 70 mph to 75 like wide open throttle.
 Car will quit at highway speeds 70 mph (no power steering, no brakes, just the service engine now and glowplug light are on flashing,(50k on) this has happened 4 times, car will quit making a right hand turn hitting pothole (50k on).
 Total dpf system has been changed out two times from two dealers , 3 total with original.
 Erratic egr signal was always tripping check engine light, some faults but not all are exhaust gas recirc flow insufficient detected sporadic, cylinder 2 injector n31 open circuit sporadic, exhaust aftertreatment fuel supply control performance sporadic, throttle actuator control motor circuit range/performance sporadic, navigation antenna (gps) short to earth.
 Dealers have spent over 20 thousand dollars parts and labor, in 4 different shops over 83 days (overnight), over 95 including reading codes only.
 Out of warranty expenditures over 1 thousand dollars so far.
 69,000 miles and the dealer tech has no idea how to fix this car, he started out saying he has never seen a car he can't fix.
 I have over 50 pages of dealer documented faults and repairs, reprogramming ecu, was replaced this year to see if that would fix problems, some gone but now major issues listed above are happening.
 Replaced diesel particulate filter 2 times, replaced O2 sensors, replaced egr sensors and gaskets 2 times, replace throttle position sensor, replaced pressure sensor.
 Only item not replaced is the wiring harness.
-This wiring problem happened on 06/25/12.

 See all problems of the 2010 Volkswagen Jetta.